cahya-wirawan/indonesian-language-models/indonesia/README.md

 accuracy.
 A Text Classification was chosen for this purpose, but it is a big challenge to find curated or publicly available dataset for indonesian text.
 Nevertheless, a small curated indonesian dataset was found eventually.
-It is [Word Bahasa Indonesia Corpus and Parallel English Translation](https://www.panl10n.net/english/outputs/Indonesia/BPPT/0902/BPPTIndToEngCorpusHalfM.zip) dataset from PAN Localization.
+It is [Word Bahasa Indonesia Corpus and Parallel English Translation](https://www.panl10n.net/english/outputs/Indonesia/BPPT/0902/BPPTIndToEngCorpusHalfM.zip) dataset created by BPPT (Indonesian Agency For The Assessment and Application of Technology) for PAN Localization.
 It contains 500,000 words from various online sources translated into English.
 Actually, its purpose is for indonesian-english translation, but we "misused" it for text classification, and only the indonesian part are used for this purpose.
 The corpus has 4 categories: